 You can create a list with the things that you love the most and see how many materials you would have to keep you going through 500 pages (it can be less and it probably will, but try to set out for the theme that you could never stop talking about).

-Then, after you actually finished the book about the thing you are most obsessed about, you can start another book in another theme you love as well.
+Then, after you actually finished the book about the thing you are most obsessed with, you can start another book with another theme you love as well.
 The first book is the hardest to finish.